cmd-space/cmd-space-com/README.md

 What is Mark's favorite search engine?
 Is it IE?
 Because that's gonna be annoying for development.
 Is it Oprah?
 Mention that as well.
 It tells us that you plan to test on as many browsers as possible with your site.

 #### Fantastic job on Milestone 1.
 You've passed in Tier IV.
 Keep up the good work!

+## Milestone 2 Feedback

+Great job on directory structure, as well as your HTML and your indentation.
+No issues there.

+I like the structure of your site when described in the content strategy, but I feel like it may be out of order.
+I would suggest STARTING with a Call to Action instead of including it in the third section of the site.
+It will grab the users attention more than random testimonials would.
+Think about what you would want the CTA to link to (consider using anchors for these so the user can scroll directly to that section of the page.)
+You could then just include a contact form at the bottom of the page, which is a requirement of the project.

+Your wireframe layout, while simple, seems to be missing something.
+I know that you're capable of creating an interesting site, and I'd like to see more on the final site than just an about me section and testimonials.
+Add content, style it in an interesting, unique, eye-catching way.
+Prior to our in-class coverage on the Bootstrap framework, have a look at the Official Bootstrap Documentation and the Deep Dive Bootstrap Material.
+See if this gives you any inspiration for columns of content.

+I would suggest featuring some form of showcase for previous projects you've worked on.
+Obviously during the class, it may be sort of empty.
+As you continue as a developer, you can add to it so clients can see what you're capable of.
+I may leave out a link to just-the.tips, but that's all up to you.
+You may want to consider using an image slider for this.
+The Bootstrap framework does have an image slider included, but it's not that great.
+If this is a feature you're interested in having on the site, take a look at the Flickity Slider, the Owl Carosel or Slick.
+These are only a few of many available slider options out there, and these are mobile/touch friendly.

+You may also want to consider adding social media icons to your site so clients can find you elsewhere.
+For the Social Media icons, have a look Font Awesome.
+Very easy to use, simple and straightforward. http://fontawesome.io/

+### Overall, you've done a great job, I just feel like you can do more with this project.
+Think of ways to make your site more interesting.
+Then again, maybe I'm wrong and just not seeing the possibilities with what you've presented.
+Either way, you've passed Milestone 2a in Tier IV.
+Good job.